 Croatia's long coastline, excellent winds and large number of islands make it a paradise for sailors.
-Choosing where to set sail in Croatia may be the hardest part of planning your boat holiday.
+Choosing where to set sail in Croatia may be the hardest part of planning your sailing holiday.
 One of the most popular regions to explore by boat is Dalmatia with Split and Dubrovnik being the major marinas and nautical hubs.

-One option for your sialing holiday in Croatia is a one-way route from Split to Dubrovnik.
-You'll visit some of the the country's best beaches and historic sites when you hop around the Dalmatian islands between Split and Dubrovnik.
+One option for your sailing holiday in Croatia is a one-way route from Split to Dubrovnik.
+You'll visit some of the country's best beaches and historic sites when you hop around the Dalmatian islands between Split and Dubrovnik.
 From Split, make your way to the nearby island of Brac to visit the stunning beach of Zlatni rat.
 Continue on to spend some time in Hvar, Croatia's most loved party island, where you'll also find lovely landscapes and boutique wineries that offer some of the island's finest wines.

 From Hvar, sail out to Vis.
-The position of Vis, as the furthest island from the mainland, makes it an excellent place to discover while sailing in Croatia as many other travellers are limited by its accessibility.
+The position of Vis, as the furthest island from the mainland, makes it an excellent place to discover while sailing in Croatia as many other travelers are limited by its accessibility.
 After a night or two in Vis, make your way down the coast.
-Stop to visit the charming old town town of Korcula, which is distinguished by its lovely Venetian architecture.
+Stop to visit the charming old town of Korcula, which is distinguished by its lovely Venetian architecture.
 Then enjoy the beaches and National Park on the island of Mljet.
 The amazing natural beauty and peacefulness of Mljet may just make you want to linger there longer before you make your way to your final destination in Dubrovnik.